jkibe/recipes/content/recipes/madeleines/index.md

 In a large bowl, whisk together the eggs and sugar until the mixture is foamy and has lightened in color.

-Then add the flour and baking powder, and to just combine the wet and dry ingredients.
+Then add the flour and baking powder, mixing to just combine the wet and dry ingredients.
 Follow that with the cooled butter-honey mixture, the milk, vanilla extract, and salt.
 Whisk together to form a homogeneous mixture.

 Cover the bowl and refrigerate it for at least two hours, up to overnight.